itwasrajesh-jpg/latent/README.md

 Builds are manual: **Actions → Build Latent APK → Run workflow**.
-The result is an APK attached to a GitHub Release; install it over the previous build (the committed `debug.keystore` keeps updates in place).
+The result is an APK attached to a GitHub Release; install it over the previous build (the committed `private release signing key` keeps updates in place).
 The first build after an engine change compiles C++ via the NDK and takes 10–15 minutes; later builds are cached.

 Code arrives as zip bundles: upload one to the repository root or `drop/`, and